|Tuition fee type||Cost (per annum)|

 All students in their first year of study will have an opportunity to engage with the CareerSmart programme as an integral part of a core module of study.
 Once you have completed this, a wide range of other career-related provision and services will be available to support your development throughout your studies.

 The new CareerSmart e-learning tool will introduce you to the steps involved in making informed choices about your career.
 It will enable you to consider your strengths and development areas, your career motivators, the options available to you and the necessary steps to take to achieve your career goals.

 Professional accreditation / links

 An important part of the Sport Coaching programme is the strong links to coaching practice that have been established with local and national bodies such as: sports coach UK (The National Coaching Foundation), National Governing Bodies of Sport, Merseyside Sport and various professional and volunteer sports clubs.
-The relevance of the programme’s vocational content has been recognised with an award from Skills Active and Sports Coach UK’s Higher Education Endorsement Scheme.

 Studying at LJMU offers international students excellent value for money and the opportunity to secure an internationally-respected qualification plus outstanding career prospects.

 Each year, LJMU offers a range of prestigious international scholarships.
 Further details of the scholarships offered to applicants wishing to study at the University from September 2017 onwards will be available on this page in the coming months.

 For the most up-to-date information about studying at Liverpool John Moores University, and the International Scholarship programme, please visit the International pages.